brianglass/anastasis/files/tuesday_matins.md

 **Ode 6.
 The Irmos.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Â“I am held fast by an abyss of sins, O Christ, and am storm-tossed on the sea of life.
-But as you did Jonas from the beast, bring me up too from the passions, O Saviour, and save me.Â”</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">“I am held fast by an abyss of sins, O Christ, and am storm-tossed on the sea of life.
+But as you did Jonas from the beast, bring me up too from the passions, O Saviour, and save me.”</span>

 **Troparia.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Like the woman of Canaan of old, I cry out to you, Saviour, Â‘Son of God, have mercy on me, take pity!
-For I have a soul that is suffering grievously and does not of itself wish to come to its senses.Â’</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Like the woman of Canaan of old, I cry out to you, Saviour, ‘Son of God, have mercy on me, take pity!
+For I have a soul that is suffering grievously and does not of itself wish to come to its senses.’</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">A storm of unmeasured passions tosses me about.
 As you once rebuked the sea and saved the holy Disciples, bring me up too, O Jesu, and save me, O Christ.</span>